Llanllyfni: Sport and leisure

 As of 2005, a local football club was set up, C.P.D.
 Llanllyfni (Clwb Pel Droed Llanllyfni).
 The club, popular among many villagers, sprung their way up from the Caernarfon & District League to the Gwynedd League.
 It then went on to the very respectable Welsh Alliance League in no less than four seasons of playing football on the King George V playing field, situated in the middle of the village next door to the village's much used Memorial Hall.

 Notable residents

 Many culturally important and well known figures within the Welsh society have sprung from Llanllyfni.
 Some of the well-known people that have emerged from Llanllyfni include 20th-century writer Mathonwy Hughes (20th-century writer), singer and actor Bryn Fôn, Ysgol Glanaethwy founder Cefin Roberts, and writer and actor Wynford Ellis Owen.
+In the 18th century Martha'r Mynydd convinced her neighbours in the village of the existence of invisible people.

 Governance

 An electoral ward in the same name exists.
 This ward does not include some of the larger communities named above and the total population taken at the 2011 Census was 1,256 only.